oronymzy/tips/docs/Mdwnref.md

 !!! attention

-    Unlike most other Markdown elements, a footnote does not directly correspond with any existing HTML element.[^Mdwnref4] This means that:
+    Unlike most other Markdown elements, a footnote does not have a direct HTML equivalent.[^Mdwnref4] This means that:

     1. Markdown offers a more standardized way of creating footnotes than HTML.
     2. HTML renderings of footnotes will differ significantly between different implementations of Markdown.